redhat-developer/lsp4ij/docs/DeveloperGuide.md

 Your `MyLanguageServer` needs to implement the [StreamConnectionProvider](https://github.com/redhat-developer/lsp4ij/blob/main/src/main/java/com/redhat/devtools/lsp4ij/server/StreamConnectionProvider.java)
-API which manages:
+API which :

-* the language server lifecycle (start/stop)
+* manages the language server lifecycle (start/stop)
 * returns the input/error stream of LSP requests, responses, notifications.

-Generally, the language server is started with a process by using a runtime like Java, NodeJS, etc. In this case you need to extend [ProcessStreamConnectionProvider](https://github.com/redhat-developer/lsp4ij/blob/main/src/main/java/com/redhat/devtools/lsp4ij/server/ProcessStreamConnectionProvider.java)
+Frequently, a language server process is started through a runtime like Java, Node.js, etc. In this case you need to extend [ProcessStreamConnectionProvider](https://github.com/redhat-developer/lsp4ij/blob/main/src/main/java/com/redhat/devtools/lsp4ij/server/ProcessStreamConnectionProvider.java)

-Here is a basic sample which starts the `path/to/my/language/server/main.js` language server written in JavaScript, with the NodeJS runtime found in "path/to/nodejs/node.exe":
+Here is a basic sample which starts the `path/to/my/language/server/main.js` language server written in JavaScript, with the Node.js runtime found in "path/to/nodejs/node.exe":

 ```java
 package my.language.server;